 Ice calculations are controlled with this card.
-The variable [ICEC] turns ON/OFF ice calculations or turns ice calculations ON with gains and losses of water occurring as water lets or freezes.
-When [ICEC]=’ON’, ice forms and melts but does not affect the waterbalance as was done in all model versions from 3.72 and earlier.
-When [ICEC]=’ONWB’ then ice calculations are made, but as ice is formed water is removed from the waterbody and as ice melts it is added back to the waterbody as shown below:
+The variable [ICEC] turns ice calculations ON/OFF or turns ice calculations ON, with gains and losses of water occurring as water lets or freezes.
+When [ICEC]=’ON’, ice forms and melts, but does not affect the water balance as was done in all model versions from 3.72 and earlier.
+When [ICEC]=’ONWB’ then ice calculations are made, but as ice is formed, water is removed from the waterbody, and as ice melts it is added back to the waterbody as shown below: